mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 cannot be used against a shielded mind.
 Again, the Effect of the check determines the clarity of the telepath's perceptions.

-Te l e p a t h y, P s i o n i c S t r e n g t h , 1 – 6 m i n u t e s , Ve r y D i f fi c u l t ( – 4 ).
+Te l e p a t h y, P s i o n i c S t r e n g t h , 1 – 6 m i n u t e s , Ve r y D i f fi c u lt ( – 4 ).
 Costs 4+Range.

 ASSAULT

 Violence may be dealt by a telepath.
 An unshielded mind, when assaulted telepathically, is rendered unconscious immediately and the character suffers 2d6 + Effect damage.
 Unlike normal damage,